 The impact of inflation including energy, food and pay on the cost of providing adult social care will continue to put pressure on the amount that the Council pays for support and will have a significant financial impact.
+The planned investment in the real living wage across adult social care services in the Borough is required to mitigate risks regarding workforce capacity and hospital discharge, whilst helping to drive forward the vision for community wealth building.

 The number and complexity of people requiring adult social care is also set to continue to increase year on year.
-This includes support to young adults transitioning from childrens services, ongoing demand pressures through hospital discharge and the impact of an ageing population.
+This includes support to young adults transitioning from children's services, ongoing demand pressures through hospital discharge and the impact of an ageing population.
 Wigan has the highest number of residents aged 65+ in Greater Manchester and the fastest ageing population, with the numbers of older people in the Borough forecast to rise over the next three years and by 60% to 2040.